SoWeBegin/LinearAlgebra/documentation/vector/vector_constructors.md

 	// Constructor (6)
 	// NOTE: even if the internal container type is double, this initialization will use an integral distribution to generate the random values.
 Therefore, an output could, for example, be: 3 5 9.
 	// This only can happen if you define ALLOW_IMPLICIT_CONVERSIONS.
 Otherwise, the default behavior is that the following line won't compile because an implicit conversion (from int to double) is happening!
-	MathLbr::vector<double, 3> random = { 1, 9 }; // Only works if ALLOW_IMPLICIT_CONVERSIONS is defined, because the constructor is not explicit in that case
+	MathLbr::vector<double, 3> random = { 1, 9 }; // Only works if ALLOW_IMPLICIT_CONVERSIONS is defined, because the constructor is not explicit in that case, and because narrowing conversions would be allowed.
 	// generates 3 random int values between 1 and 9
 	MathLbr::vector<int, 3> random(1.3, 3.4); // Only works if ALLOW_IMPLICIT_CONVERSIONS is defined.
 Generates 3 random int values between
 	// 1 and 3